linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-电子书管理服务器calibre-web.md

-# Homelab - calibre-web, an eBook Management Server
+# Homelab - Ebook Management Server calibre-web

 ![](https://img.wiki-power.com/d/wiki-media/img/20210429125418.png)

-**calibre-web** is an all-in-one eBook solution based on Calibre.
-It allows users to read eBooks on a web page, integrates calibre-server service, and also supports eBook format conversion.
+**calibre-web** is an all-in-one ebook solution based on Calibre.
+It allows you to read ebooks on a web interface, integrates with the calibre-server service, and offers ebook format conversion.

 ## Deployment (Docker Compose)